 The Hundred Languages of Children

 The approach embraces the power of play as an integral part of learning.
 The language of play and “doing” is the basis of all learning.
 The child has a strong individuality and has a full right to choose from his latent interest.
 It could be music, sculpting, painting, dancing or anything else that the child finds interesting.
 The children have autonomy and the power to choose what they want to learn.

 In this approach, the teacher is a co-learner, guide, and mentor along with the documenter.
-The school environment is depicted as the third teacher.
-Teachers lay the stage for blended play in both small and large groups.
+The school environment is the third teacher.
 The classroom is termed as a community and there is no rigid convention.
 The child directs the direction of play.
 The stress is on exploration and the teacher initiates and guides the play while the child decides the direction the activity should follow.

-Parent participation is very integral to the process and parents are considered to be centers of learning.
+Parent participation is very integral to the process.
+Parents are considered to be centers of learning.
 The wholesome and balanced approach lays the basis for self-study and research-based exploration.
 Friendly learning in a warm and open environment is the base of the Reggio Emilia approach.

 The Role of Parents

 Reggio Emilia schools integrate the role of parents in the learning experience by extending after school activities like the parent book club and much more.
 The parents are encouraged to treat their homes as an art center, or a book reading corner to promote the creative aspects of learning.
-The holistic approach of the Reggio Emilia “community” leads to accelerated learning as well as an inside-out approach to research-based study that creates strong foundations for further education and growth.
+The holistic approach of the Reggio Emilia “community” leads to accelerated learning.
+The Reggio Emilia methodology encourages an inside-out approach to study.
+This results in strong foundations for further education, research and growth.